vlayer-xyz/vlayer/book/src/contributing/rust.md

 RISC0_PPROF_OUT=./profile.pb cargo run --bin vlayer serve --proof fake
 ```

-which will spin up vlayer server.
-Then just call the JSON RPC API and the server will write the profiling output to `profile.pb`, which can be later [visualised as explained in risc0 Profiling Guide](https://dev.risczero.com/api/zkvm/profiling#step-3-visualization).
-Please note that the profile contains data only regarding Guest execution, i.e. the execution inside zkVM.
+which will start the vlayer server.
+Then just call the JSON RPC API and the server will write the profiling output to `profile.pb`, which can be later [visualised as explained in the risc0 Profiling Guide](https://dev.risczero.com/api/zkvm/profiling#step-3-visualization).
+Please note that the profile only contains data about the Guest execution, i.e. the execution inside the zkVM.